Alfa Romeo Cassino Plant

 The Cassino Assembly Plant is a car assembly plant owned by Stellantis.
-It is located in the town of Piedimonte San Germano, three kilometres from Cassino, in the province of Frosinone, Italy.
+It is located in the town of Piedimonte San Germano, three kilometers from Cassino, in the province of Frosinone, Italy.
 The car assembly plant started in 1972 with the production of Fiat 126.
-Today, it has a total surface area of two million square metres, of which 400 thousand are covered.
+Today, it has a total surface area of 2 million square meters, of which 400 thousand are covered.
 The plant currently employs around 4,300 people.

 Over seven million Fiat, Lancia and Alfa Romeo cars have rolled out over time.
 Models include the Fiat Tipo, Fiat Bravo/Brava, Fiat Tempra, Fiat Croma, Fiat Stilo, Lancia Delta, Alfa Romeo Giulietta, Alfa Romeo Giulia and Alfa Romeo Stelvio.